aidutcher/aidutcher/README.md

 Welcome to my profile!
 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/alec-dutcher-650b36124/) as well, or my [blog](https://dev.to/aidutcher) on dev.to where I post notes and study materials related to what I'm learning.

-My main interests are data analysis and data engineering.
+My main interests are analytics engineering and data engineering.
 You'll find repositories here related to those topics as well as the occasional goofy side project, like auto-random-pointilism, which just makes random asbtract images in MS Paint.

-My professional work mainly involves data analysis in SQL, which I'm attempting to replicate with Microsoft's Adventure Works database.
-I'm hoping to build that repository up to serve as an example to new analysts who want to see the kinds of problems we have to solve on a day-to-day basis.
-For any fellow analysts who have suggestions, please let me know!
-I'm always on the lookout for ways to improve.

 My hobby work involves database development, ETL, and cloud data warehousing.